giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws/index.md

 __Warning__: Expanding EBS volumes is a time consuming operation.
 Also, there is a per-volume quota of one modification every 6 hours.

-## Resizing Filesystem For Kubernetes 1.9
+## Resizing filesystem for Kubernetes 1.9

 This procedure is only required for Kubernetes 1.9.
 Newer clusters support filesystem resizing "out-of-the-box".